5 free alternatives to Unlocker for Windows (2018 Update)

 You can show up further details (owner details, memory working set, CPU load, priority class, etc.), by double-clicking the process icon.
 Furthermore, you unlock the items by closing the file handles or by terminating the process.
 You can view recent processed items, as well as change the skin of the program from a built-in list.

 UnLock IT also did an excellent job.
 It does not degrade the computer’s performance and it performs as expected without bugs or crashes.
 The installer comes with a helpful manual and apps skins but it does not offer any pesky add-ons.

-Malwarebytes has become popular because of their effective anti-malware solution which actually includes FileASSASSIN tool.
+Malwarebytes has become popular because of its effective anti-malware solution which actually includes FileASSASSIN tool.
 FileASSASSIN is accessible from the More Tools tab.

 This unlocker tool can attempt to process your files through the following methods: